megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 > Q: What is a Dataframe?
 How would you create one from a CSV file?

-> Q: What "tidy" data?
+> Q: What is "tidy" data?
 The Tidyverse?
 What are "verbs" in tidy R parlance?

 > Bonus: [Why is R so weird?](https://twitter.com/WhyDoesR)